StephanSpengler/UUWorkshop/pages/venue.md

 #### By train

 There are no direct trains from Västerås to Uppsala, but you can reach Uppsala by switching lines in Enköping or Sala.
 To plan your journey, visit the [SJ website](https://www.sj.se/en) and make a search for the trip between **Västerås C** and **Uppsala C** stations.

+### Local information
+There are bus connections everywhere in the city and from the city to the outskirts.
+You can find the schedule on the [UL website](https://www.ul.se/en) or the app ([for iOS](https://apps.apple.com/in/app/ul/id885812551) or [for Android](https://play.google.com/store/apps/details?id=se.ul.app)).
+Buy tickets on the app or on the bus only by card.

+#### Reach campus New Ångstrom
+Search journey from your nearest bus stop to **Polacksbacken** bus stop on UL website or app.

+#### Things to see
+1. Uppsala Cathedral (Domkyrka)
+2. Uppsala Castle (Slott)
+3. Gamla Uppsala
+4. Uppsala Botanical Garden
+5. Uppsala University main building